 Walking around the lake and hearing its birdsong always gives visitors an enormous sense of calm and well-being.
 During the early summer there is also the opportunity to enjoy common spotted orchids and white helleborines, particularly in St David’s Meadow.
 This transformation of this area from scrubland has been one of our greatest achievements on site.

 There is a circular walk around the lake, a gentle stroll of around 1.7km/1 mile.
 There is a wooden boardwalk across the North West corner that gives you the chance to walk over water.
-A bird hide, with a green roof that blends in to the surroundings, provides an opportunity to watch and photograph any skittish birds without disturbing them.

 One of the most exciting recent sightings has been otters!
-These magnificent mammals have been seen in the lake, though you'll need to very quiet to catch a glimpse of them.
-We'll be doing more work to make enhance the habitat available to otters, find out how you can help.
+These magnificent mammals have been seen in the lake, though you’ll need to very quiet to catch a glimpse of them.

 With its scenic, tranquil and wildlife rich habitats, we hope that after visiting you will fall in love with Thrupp Lake, just as many local people have done already – the site currently receives around 28,000 visits a year.